 However, based on the variability from player traffic, most games don’t need peak capacity 24/7.
 To automatically handle changing capacity needs based on your current player demand, Amazon GameLift autoscales the number of instances up and down throughout the day.
 While it’s hard to know what daily demand will look like for all games, we estimated that the hourly average runs at 50% of peak capacity.
 With auto-scaling, that brings the cost down just under $36,000 for the month.

 Compared to the $125,000 we calculated for the colocation solution, that saves us $89,000 or 71%.
 Note that this calculation does not include the cost of data transfer.
 Data transfer fees are generated for traffic between your game servers and your game clients.
 Inbound data transfer is free.
-For outbound data transfer rates to other AWS services and regions in China, visit the Data Transfer Rates.
+For outbound data transfer rates to other Amazon Web Services services and regions in China, visit the Data Transfer Rates.

 You can track performance and health metrics for your game servers to discover and investigate issues.
 You can debug fleets during build extraction, installation, and runtime validation by downloading fleet creation logs from the Events tab in the Amazon GameLift Console.
 You can also remotely access individual instances in a fleet to inspect status, debug problems, or connect debugging tools.
 To remotely access instances, you can use either Windows Remote Desktop for Windows or SSH for Linux.
 You can also use Amazon GameLift Local to emulate a subset of the Amazon GameLift API so you can debug game server code locally on your development machine.
 Visit our Amazon GameLift Developer Guide to learn more about debugging and Amazon GameLift Local.